 NCERT Solutions for Class 11 Biology Chapter 1 – The Living World

 In the NCERT Solutions of this chapter, we learn about different aspects of The Living World.
-It has a rich variety of plants and animals even with what has been identified and described, whereas a larger number still remains undiscovered.
-Living entities vary in terms of colour, size, habitat, morphological and physiological features making us seek the defining characteristics of the living.
+It has a wide variety of plants and animals, even with what has been identified and described, whereas a larger number still remains undiscovered.
+Living entities vary in terms of colour, size, habitat, and morphological and physiological features making us seek the defining characteristics of the living.

 Biologists have evolved certain protocols to identify, name (nomenclature) and classify organisms facilitating different kinds of study of diversity observed in organisms.
 This branch of knowledge that deals with various aspects of the classification of organisms are referred to as taxonomy.